wrappedcbdc/cngn-python-library/README.md

 The library uses a custom error handling mechanism.
 All API errors are caught and thrown as `Error` objects with descriptive messages.

-## Types
+## Constants

-The library includes python definitions for all parameters and return types.
-Please refer to the type definitions in the source code for more details.
+The library includes python constant classes for all parameters:

+- `Network` - token network
+- `AssetType` - Asset constants
+- `ProviderType` - provider constants

 ## Security

-This library uses AES encryption for request payloads and Ed25519 decryption for response data.
-Ensure that your `encryptionKey` and `privateKey` are kept secure.
+- Uses AES encryption for request data
+- Implements Ed25519 decryption for responses
+- Requires secure storage of API credentials

 ## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/wrappedcbdc/cngn-python-library/issues) if you want to contribute.
+To contribute:
+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Create a Pull Request

 ## Support

+For support, please:
-If you have any questions or need help using the library, please open an issue in the GitHub repository.
+- Open an issue in the GitHub repository
+- Check existing documentation
+- Contact the support team

 ## License